foooooooooooooooooooooooooootw/Pale-Heart-Drop-Rates-Dataset/res/readme.md

-This folder contains resource files like graphs.
+This folder contains resource files like graphs and jupyter notebooks.